DIYgod/RSSHub/docs/en/joinus/new-rss/start-code.md

 };
 ```

-### Obtaining user input
+### Retrieving user input

-As said before, we want users to enter the GitHub username and repository name and fall back to `RSSHub` if users don't enter the repository name in the request URL.
+As mentioned before, we want users to enter a GitHub username and a repository name, and fall back to `RSSHub` if they don't enter the repository name in the request URL.

 ```js{2}
 module.exports = async (ctx) => {